oppia/oppia-web-developer-docs/Rich-Text-Editor-(RTE)-Overview.md

 `ckEditorRte` is the actual RTE [directive](https://docs.angularjs.org/guide/directive), defined in [CkEditorRteDirective.js](https://github.com/oppia/oppia/blob/develop/core/templates/dev/head/components/CkEditorRteDirective.js).

 ### Template
-The [template](https://docs.angularjs.org/guide/directive#template-expanding-directive)is a syntax to express the dynamic part of the html.
+The [template](https://docs.angularjs.org/guide/directive#template-expanding-directive) is a syntax to express the dynamic part of the html.
 It basically defines a view for the component.
 Here we have used this to render the `ckeditor` directive where it contains `contenteditable="true"` so that div is editable and a class `oppia-rte` for styling purpose.

 ### Toolbar
 The buttons that should appear in the RTE toolbar is defined by the `toolbar` array of dictionaries in the `CKEDITOR.inline`.